projectinnovatenewark/csx2/lessons/students/1_computing_and_hardware/1_intro_to_cpu.md

 There are two components that make up the CPU, the **control unit** and the **arithmetic logic unit (ALU)**.

-The control unit is a digital circuit that directs operations within a computer's processor.
-The ALU is a <ins>digital circuit</ins> inside the processor that <ins>handles arithmetic and logical operations.</ins>
+The control unit is a digital circuit that <ins>directs operations within a computer's processor</ins>.
+The ALU is the digital circuit inside the processor that <ins>handles arithmetic and logical operations</ins>.

 The following list describes how the control unit and the ALU work together to perform basic CPU functions:
 1. First the control unit receives instructions from another part of the computer and decodes the instructions into commands.